hawkin-dono/Sliding-Puzzle/README.md

 # Sliding-Puzzle
-Solving sling puzzle with A* algorithm in Python
+Solving sliding puzzle with A* algorithm in Python